doniyor2109/redux-lightweight/README.md

 # redux-lightweight

-This library generates actions, action types and reducers for you.
+This library generates actions creators, action types and reducers for you.
 It uses class as a syntactic sugar for generating actions and reducers.

 [![](https://img.shields.io/npm/v/redux-lightweight.svg)](https://www.npmjs.com/package/redux-lightweight)